zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-postgresql.md

 ## Npgsql.EntityFrameworkCore.PostgreSQL

 `Npgsql.EntityFrameworkCore.PostgreSQL` is an Entity Framework Core provider built on top of Npgsql.
-It allows you to use the EF Core O/RM with PostreSQL.
+It allows you to use the EF Core O/RM with PostgreSQL.
 It mostly behaves like any other EFCore provider (e.g. SQL Server)

 ### How to Use Npgsql.EntityFrameworkCore.PostgreSQL Provider